We were fortunate enough to retrieve this screenshot of an older website.

 Built-in SEO Tools

-Search engine optimization, or SEO, is the foundation of any online marketing strategy.
+Search Engine Optimization, or SEO from a reputed digital marketing agency, is the foundation of any online marketing strategy.

 The best CMS platforms stay on top of search engine algorithm changes (Google/Bing in most cases) and incorporate easy-to-use tools for content optimization.